 The contribution made by the Irish and their descendants who have served and continue to serve in the military is unmatched compared to Ireland’s small size.
-The story is diverse and complex.
-It is a local, 32-county, and trans-national story.
-Exploring, discussing and deconstructing that story is important to understanding Ireland and its Diaspora today.
+The story is diverse and complex with influences coming from several different cultures and identities throughout the centuries.
+It is a rich colourful tapestry of local, 32-county, and transnational stories.
+Exploring, discussing and deconstructing that story is important to understanding Ireland and its diaspora today.
 As part of this process the recording, preserving, and passing on of that story to the generations of today and tomorrow is critical to understanding identity, reconciliation, and providing a lasting tribute to honour those who served and continue to serve.

 Irish regiments throughout the centuries to this day have adorned their uniforms with symbols associated with ancient Ireland.
-Today, the Royal Irish Regiment, The Irish Guards, the Irish Regiment of Canada, the South African Irish Regiment, and 69th (New York) Infantry Regiment, and of course the Irish Defence Forces (Óglaigh na hÉireann) adorn their uniforms and flags with harps and shamrocks, while the wolfhound is a common mascot.
-The cap badge of the Irish Defence Forces is centred with the letters FF meaning Fianna Fáil; literally the warriors of Ireland (Fáil was an ancient name for Ireland, in that context Ireland was referred to as destiny).
-Although a later entry to the Gaelic world the Great Irish Warpipes and the Brian Buru bagpipes where the preferred instrument of the bands of the Irish regiments in the British Army until recently.
-The pipes are still heard on every Irish unit’s parade ground, while St. Patrick’s Day, Killaloe March, Brian Boru’s March, and Let Erin Remember are Irish military marches played throughout the world.
+Today, the Royal Irish Regiment, The Irish Guards, the Irish Regiment of Canada, the South African Irish Regiment (renamed the Andrew Mlangeni Regiment in 2019), the 69th (New York) Infantry Regiment and of course the Irish Defence Forces (Óglaigh na hÉireann) adorn their uniforms and flags with harps and shamrocks, while the wolfhound is a common mascot.
+The cap badge of the Irish Defence Forces is centred with the letters FF meaning Fianna Fáil; literally the warriors of Ireland or warriors of Ireland’s destiny (Fáil was an ancient name for Ireland, in the context of destiny).
+Although a later entry to the Gaelic world, the Great Irish Warpipes and the Brian Buru bagpipes were the preferred instrument of the bands of the Irish regiments in the British Army until recently.
+The pipes are still heard on every Irish unit’s parade ground, while St. Patrick’s Day, Killaloe, Brian Boru’s March, and Let Erin Remember are Irish military marches played throughout the world.

-Not surprisingly the legendary tales of Irish bravery and their sacrifice are still remembered and continue to be widely published worldwide.
+Not surprisingly the legendary tales of Irish bravery and their sacrifice are still remembered and continue to be written about and studied.
 The American Civil War and the Great War are just two examples of the impact made by the Irish; at least 200,000 Irish born served in each of these conflicts.
-Names such as Admiral William Brown founder of the Argentinian Navy; the San Patricios in Mexico, Thomas Francis Meagher General of the United States Irish Brigade; Lieutenant Maurice Dease the first posthumous recipient of the Victoria Cross in the First World War; John F. Kennedy United States President and Second World War veteran are just a few Irish names whose service is commemorated and honoured every year at in Ireland and abroad.
+Names such as Admiral William Brown founder of the Argentinian Navy; the San Patricios in Mexico, Thomas Francis Meagher General of the United States Irish Brigade; Lieutenant Maurice Dease the first posthumous recipient of the Victoria Cross in the First World War; John F. Kennedy United States President and Second World War veteran are just a few Irish names whose service is commemorated and honoured every year at home in Ireland and abroad.

 Around the world today some 70 million people claim to be of Irish descent.
-You will still find Irish born people in militaries around the globe in counties they have made their home.
-For the most part members in Irish units throughout the Diaspora are of Irish descent or not Irish at all, but the tradition lives on.
-Throughout the Diaspora Irish regiments are still part of the armed forces of Britain, Canada, South Africa, and the United States; other units with Irish roots still exist in France and Spain.
-Adding to this heritage is the proud recognition countries – for instance Argentina, Australia, Bolivia, Britain, Canada, France, Mexico, New Zealand, and the United States – have to the Irish who helped found elements of or served in their armed forces, emergency services, or law enforcement.
+You will still find Irish born people in militaries around the globe in countries they have made their home.
+For the most part members in Irish military units throughout the diaspora are of Irish descent or not Irish at all, but the tradition lives on.
+Throughout the diaspora Irish regiments are still part of the armed forces of Britain, Canada, South Africa, and the United States; other units with Irish roots still exist in France and Spain.
+Adding to this heritage is the proud recognition countries – for instance Argentina, Australia, Bolivia, Britain, Canada, France, Mexico, New Zealand, and the United States – have for the Irish who helped found elements of or served in their armed forces, emergency services, or law enforcement.

-On the island of Ireland Irish people continue to serve in the British Armed Forces and the Irish Defence Forces.
-In Northern Ireland the Royal Irish Regiment with their Killaloe March and the Scottish and North Irish Yeomanry ‘the Wolves’ who quick march to Gary Owen are two of the ‘Irish’ units that deploy people on operations throughout the world.
+Today on the island of Ireland Irish people continue to serve in the British Armed Forces and the Irish Defence Forces.
+In Northern Ireland the Royal Irish Regiment with their Killaloe March and the Scottish and North Irish Yeomanry ‘the Wolves’ who quick march to Gary Owen are two of the Northern Irish units that deploy people on operations throughout the world as part of the British Army.
 Finding an Irish person from any of the 32-counties in wider British Army, the Royal Air Force or Navy is not uncommon.